 NYS Section 303(d) List of Impaired/TMDL Waters

 The New York State Section 303(d) List of Impaired/TMDL Waters identifies those waters that do not support appropriate uses and that may require development of a Total Maximum Daily Load (TMDL).
 The Section 303(d) List is updated every two years.
-The current List in effect is the Final Approved 2012 NYS Section 303(d) List (PDF) (263 KB) was submitted to USEPA in October 2016 for review and approval.
+The current List in effect is the Final 2014 New York State Section 303(d) List (PDF) (263 KB) was submitted to USEPA in October 2016 for review and approval.

 The 2016 NYS Section 303(d) List